nipunasahanmahaliyana/nipunasahanmahaliyana/README.md

-# Hello, World! 👋
+# Hello, People! 👋

 I'm [@nipunasahanmahaliyana](https://github.com/nipunasahanmahaliyana), an enthusiastic individual passionate about technology and its endless possibilities.

 ## About Me

 - 👀 I'm interested in exploring new technologies and contributing to innovative projects.
-- 🌱 Currently learning Netwotking, IOT and Machine Learning.
+- 🌱 Currently learning Netwotking, IoT and Machine Learning.
-- 💞️ Open to collaborating on projects that involve Networking and IOT.
+- 💞️ Open to collaborating on projects that involve Networking and IoT.
 - 😄 Pronouns: He/Him..
 - 🎓 Information Technology (IT) Honors student